And Why It’s Malicious

 As part of our Analytics reporting service, we regularly review referrer spam to make sure website traffic numbers aren’t artificially bloated.
 Here are some common URLs we’ve blocked:

-Want more geek info on this issue, check out Sucuri’s recent article Spam Campaign Causes DDos by Googlebot.
+Want more geek info on this issue, check out Sucuri’s great article Spam Campaign Causes.
 It covers a type of mass spam infection which lead to an issue with Googlebot.

 Is referral spam skewing your Analytics?
 What offenders are you seeing?